 With teams tied up and bogged down with separating the wheat from the chaff, the firm was on the lookout for a technology solution that could,

-To better understand the context and the type of information relevant to the company, the Contify team first thoroughly analysed the company’s existing reports and product segments to develop a deeper understanding of technical areas in which they operate.
+To better understand the context and the type of information relevant to the company, the Contify team first thoroughly analyzed the company’s existing reports and product segments to develop a deeper understanding of technical areas in which they operate.

 Contify worked closely with the firm’s product team to identify the sources and signals relevant to their use-case.